p6vanhevel/pauls-food-blog/src/content/fish-and-chips.md

 draft: false
 ---

 > **A fish and chips recipe.** Recipe top of page for the best experience.
 No advertisements.
 No long scroll.
-No food history, guaranteed.
+No personal history, guaranteed.

 ## John's World Famous Fish & Chips ##